Anita Chui: Early life

 Chui was born into a middle-class family in Hong Kong.
-She began study using the Kumon Method at the age of five, focusing on English and mathematics.
-Chui started piano lessons at the age of three, passing her Associated Board of the Royal Schools of Music (ABRSM) Grade 8 exam when she was 13.
-Her parents divorced when she was around 18.
+She began study the Kumon Method at the age of five, focusing on English and mathematics.
+Chui started learning piano at the age of three, passing her Associated Board of the Royal Schools of Music (ABRSM) Grade 8 exam when she was 13.
+Her parents divorced when she was 18.

 Education

 Chui completed her primary education at the York International Kindergarten and York English Primary School in Kowloon Tong, Hong Kong.
 For her secondary education, she was assigned to the Pentecostal School in Ho Man Tin, Hong Kong.

 Chui was active in various sports and performing arts at school.
 During her time at secondary school, she represented the Pentecostal School in the English poetry competition at the Hong Kong Schools Speech Festival.
 Chui was a soprano in the school's choir and a member of the school volleyball team.

 Chui's parents sent her to the United Kingdom for further study after her secondary schooling.
 While in the United Kingdom, she received a bachelor's degree in accounting and marketing from the University of Central Lancashire.
-Chui started a master's degree course in business administration at the University of Sheffield but dropped out after her first year.
-During her time at the University of Sheffield, Chui represented the university as part of their cheerleading team.
+Chui started a master's degree course in business administration at the University of Sheffield but dropped out after her second year and started her artistic career.
+During her time at the University of Sheffield, Chui represented the university as part of the cheerleading team.